-Now there was a book published by a Trinity College Dublin university professor (similar to an Oxbridge level professor over here) called Cromwell: An Honourable Enemy and building on the partially revisionist essay by Thomas Carlyle about Cromwell in the 19th century which forced, particularly within Protestant discourse, a re-evaluation of our only military dictator in English/British history.
+Now there was a book published by Tom Reilly, a Trinity College Dublin university professor (similar to an Oxbridge level professor over here), called Cromwell: An Honourable Enemy and building on the partially revisionist essay by Thomas Carlyle about Cromwell in the 19th century which forced, particularly within Protestant discourse, a re-evaluation of our only military dictator in English/British history.
 The idea began to creep forward.
-There’s a little echo of it even in Churchill’s History of the English Speaking Peoples, where there’s a little bit of congratulations to Cromwell for being at least a man of will, of honor, of courage, and of decision, even though he was in turn a hateful regicide.
+There’s a little echo of it even in Churchill’s History of the English-Speaking Peoples, where there’s a little bit of congratulations to Cromwell for being at least a man of will, of honor, of courage, and of decision, even though he was in turn a hateful regicide.
 So Cromwell has been revisited and has been turned around and has been revived.

-It now appears that in Wexford and Drogheda, the Catholic parishonal and diocesan records state that nearly everybody in that area who lived before his army passed through lived after his army passed through.
+It now appears that in Wexford and Drogheda, the Catholic parishional and diocesan records state that nearly everybody in that area who lived before his army passed through lived after his army passed through.
 That the number of people killed may have been a thousand combatants who were slaughtered at the high point of a battle when they themselves had surrendered and probably put up the white flag to draw people in before they used arms, which in most forms of war does result in such an event.

 That event occurred in the context of Protestants being massacred in 1641.
-It’s taken four centuries; and this is just historical events between different peoples in these islands, for a slightly more judicious, a slightly more rounded, a less emotive, and more temperate view of massacres and events which are believed to have occurred, to be re-written and entered into mainstream historical record.
+It’s taken four centuries.
+And this is just historical events between different peoples in these islands, for a slightly more judicious, a slightly more rounded, a less emotive, and more temperate view of massacres and events which are believed to have occurred, to be rewritten and entered into mainstream historical record.

-Now when you’re dealing with events like the First World War and the Second World War, which are climaxes, which were the sort of the industrialization of the principle of death in relation to the First World War; many who went through that experience saw a sort of factory type killing established in battlefields in Europe, whereby the surface of the Earth became lunar and looked like the surface of the moon.
+Now when you’re dealing with events like the First World War and the Second World War, which are climaxes, which were the sort of the industrialization of the principle of death in relation to the First World War; many who went through that experience saw a sort of factory-type killing established in battlefields in Europe, whereby the surface of the Earth became lunar and looked like the surface of the moon.
 Millions of men slaughtered each other in mud and filth and barbed wire.
-These were extraordinarily savage events almost sort of revolutions in consciousness for the generation that went through them.
-Therefore even to have revised views about the circumstances that led to that war has been very controversial.
+These were extraordinarily savage events, almost sort of revolutions in consciousness for the generation that went through them.
+Therefore, even to have revised views about the circumstances that led to that war has been very controversial.